Kevin Correia: Seattle Mariners

 On March 9, 2015, Correia signed a minor league contract with the Seattle Mariners with an invitation to spring training.
 The Mariners released Correia on March 30 after he failed to make the Opening Day roster.

 Second stint with the Giants

-On April 7, 2015, Correia signed a minor league deal to return to the Giants.
-He declared his free agency on May 31.
+On April 5, 2015, Correia signed a minor league deal to return to the Giants.
+He declared his free agency on May 30.

-Philadelphia Phillies
+Philadelphia Phillies (2015)

 On June 8, 2015, Correia was signed to a Major League contract with the Philadelphia Phillies.
-He was designated for assignment on July 7.
+He was designated for assignment on July 7, he cleared waivers and was sent outright to Triple-A Lehigh Valley IronPigs on July 8.
+He elected free agency following the season on October 15.